-After my doggo and house got infested I turned to finding a chemically safe flea spray.
+After my doggo and house got infested I turned to find a chemically safe flea spray.
 I looked into essential oils and they seemed great.
 My only problem is you must know what you are doing or you will hurt your dog.
 Also, all the remedies are super time consuming and require a lot of follow through.
 Two things I don’t have.
 I’m lazy, remember.
 (If you are interested in using essential oils check out my friend Tonya at Raising Your Pets Naturally.
 She is a great resource for this.)
-Luckily, I got a recommendation from a work-mate for an organic flea spray that I could buy on Amazon.
+Luckily, I got a recommendation from a work-mate for a natural flea spray that I could buy on Amazon.
 It smelled great, could be sprayed on all surfaces including myself and dogs, and caused flea-ageddon.
 Victory was mine, in my home.
 I did have to feed my dog a chemical packed, three-month flea pill.
-I have since upgraded to the all natural flea spray I make myself.

 Non-toxic Flea Powders

 Okay, it is year three of my natural flea killing attempts.
 This year I decided that a prevention method that can’t wash off in the river would be most effective.
 I do add apple cider vinegar to their meals for flea deterrent, but it is not strong enough to fight the tall grass, swims, and dog parks we enjoy, so I need something more seeping out their pores to keep the bugs away.
 Luck have it my friend Kimberly Gauthier posted in her raw feeder’s Facebook group about adding garlic to her dog’s food to prevent fleas.
-Until a few years ago garlic has always been a no no for dogs.
-Now, holistic vets and experts say garlic is good for dogs if they are feed the right amount.
-So, when I found out that are garlic pills, pre-made, measured, and ready to serve that I can add to their dinner I had to try them.
-(DM me if you want the brand) It is more than half way through flea season and my dogs and house are flea free.
+Until a few years ago garlic has always been a no-no for dogs.
+Now, holistic vets and experts say garlic is good for dogs if they are fed the right amount.
+So, when I found out that are garlic pills, pre-made, measured, and ready to serve that I can add to their dinner I had to try them. (link to my favorite brand) It is more than halfway through flea season and my dogs and house is flea free.
 Victory is mine! (so far)

 Homemade Flea Baths